-- a.
-Issue authorization for a Division-approved alternate and/or off-duty/back-up firearm or patrol rifle as appropriate. - Maintain a list of personnel who have qualified with a Division-approved alternate and/or off-duty/back-up firearm or patrol rifle and the specific type. - C. Obtaining Temporary/Replacement Firearms - Contact the Ordnance Unit to schedule a time for the issuance of a temporary firearm, or - If the Ordnance Unit is closed, obtain a replacement firearm from the Headquarters Operations Unit Sergeant (except for specialty firearms issued to personnel in tactical units).
+- 2. Ordnance Unit - a.
+Issue authorization for a Division-approved alternate and/or off-duty/ back-up firearm or patrol rifle as appropriate. - b.
+Maintain a list of personnel who have qualified with a Division-approved alternate and/or off-duty/back-up firearm or patrol rifle and the specific type. - C. Obtaining Temporary/Replacement Firearms - 1.
+Contact the Ordnance Unit to schedule a time for the issuance of a temporary firearm, or - If the Ordnance Unit is closed, obtain a replacement firearm from the Headquarters Operations Unit Sergeant (except for specialty firearms issued to personnel in tactical units).
 The replacement firearm shall be used only until a temporary firearm can be obtained from the Ordnance Unit. - a.
 Contact the Ordnance Unit the first day it is open to schedule a time to be issued a temporary firearm, and function-fire the firearm to confirm operability and targeting with at least 15 rounds. - b.
 Immediately upon completing the operability and targeting protocol, return the replacement firearm to the issuing unit. - 3.
 Immediately return the temporary firearm to the Ordnance Unit when your issued firearm is returned. - D. Sworn Personnel Requesting Permission to Fly Armed - 1.
 Involved Personnel - a.
 Obtain the training required by the Transportation Security Administration (TSA). - b.
 Provide the airline with advance notice of your intent to fly armed. - c.
 Complete the Flying Armed Original Letter of Authority and forward it to the deputy chief through the chain of command.
 A deputy chief requesting permission to fly armed will forward the Flying Armed Original Letter of Authority to the Chief. - d.
 If the request to fly armed is approved, contact a Records Technician Supervisor at least 48 hours prior to departure, if possible, to obtain a NLETS teletype.
 The teletype contains a unique alphanumeric identifier for both departing and returning flights and any applicable layovers. - 2.
 Deputy Chief or Chief - a.
 Review the Flying Armed Original Letter of Authority to determine if the request meets the criteria required to fly armed. - If the request meets the criteria required to fly armed, sign the form and return it to the involved employee through his or her chain of command. - (2) If the request does not meet the criteria to fly armed, deny the request and return it to the involved employee through his or her chain of command.

-Columbus Police Division Directive
+Directive 2.03

-NUMBER EFFECTIVE Mar.
-30, 2012 2.04 REVISED TOTAL PAGES Jun.
-17, 2020 5
+Columbus Police Division Directive EFFECTIVE Mar.
+30, 2012 REVISED Jun.
+30, 2023 NUMBER 2.04 TOTAL PAGES 5 Chemical Spray and Intermediate Weapons Regulations Pouce Contraction

-Chemical Agents and Intermediate Weapons Regulations
+Cross Reference: 2.01, 2.05